 It’s true that the employer will want to make sure you can do the job.
 And in jobs where there are specific high-level skills like in technology, you will be quizzed at a much deeper level.

 But before you can get to any of that, there has to be a feeling that you would be a match for the company.
 As well as the particular department interviewing you.
-And that feeling can be summed up in the words “interview chemistry.”
+And that mutual flash of energy can be summed up in the words “interview chemistry.”

 Interview chemistry a two-way street.